seenakhan/AZ-305-Designing-Microsoft-Azure-Infrastructure-Solutions/Instructions/Lab06-Design-and-deploy-a-hub-and-spoke-network-solution-including-load-balancer/LabExercise-1.md

 Deploy a network manager instance with the defined scope and access you need.

-In this Exercise, you will grant Azure AD admin role to access your SQL server.
+In this Exercise, you will have:

+  + Task 1: Create a Management group.
+  + Task 2: Create a Virtual Network Manager.

-### Task 1: Create a management group
+### Task 1: Create a Management group

 In this task you are going to create a management group.